Virajjage09/MyTrackerApp/README.md

 Now register your app on firebase, we are using RealTime Database and Firebase Authentication in this Application.

+Please update your Google Maps Key in "google_maps_api.xml" and copy your "google-services.json" file generated from firebase into application.

 kindly follow code labs URL for step by step guide.

 Happy Coding:)